top of page

 Jane Goodall, Suzi Gablik, Judy Wicks, Robin Wall Kimmerer: My Mentors

-(photo of us from years ago, with my camera, taken by a kind stranger who didn't seek payment attribution!)
+(photo of us from years ago, with my camera)

 Who are your mentors?
 I consider four extraordinary women to be among mine.
 I have met Dr. Jane Goodall in person, Judy Wicks via two interviews I conducted.
 I was blessed to be invited to stay in the art & nature home of Suzi Gablik, pioneering culture writer whose books and ideas became the foundation of my masters thesis "What is Art For".
 Finally, I have had brief email correspondence (I'll take that ;-) with poetic botanist Dr. Robin Wall Kimmerer, though I know her teachings well.